-Belgium may be a small country, but it’s packed with many educational offers for local and international students alike.
-Many of its universities are top-ranked, with some offering English-taught courses.
+Belgium may be a small country, but it offers a wide range of study options for local and international students alike.
+Several Belgian universities appear in major global rankings, and many institutions offer English-taught courses.

 How to Study in Belgium for Free